 If your workers’ compensation claim has been denied, you believe you have not received all the benefits you are entitled to, or you have questions about whether your Coronavirus-related claim qualifies under Missouri workers’ compensation law, now is the time to act.

 When it comes to your health and your workers’ compensation claims, you deserve the best.
 Wes Cottrell has been helping injured workers for over three decades.
-He knows what it takes to successfully handle a workers’ compensation claim, and he is prepared to navigate this new space to fight for you.
-Contact the Cottrell Law Office online or at (800) 364-8305 today to discuss your case and see how we can help you.
+He knows what it takes to successfully handle a Missouri workers’ compensation claim, and he is prepared to navigate this new space to fight for you.